Tuesday 15 October 2024

 The classical civilizational literature of India is one of the sources where we may find answers to these questions.
 We did carry out some studies along that direction.
 The first few books of the Centre, especially Annam Bahu Kurvita: Recollecting the Indian Discipline of Growing and Sharing Food in Plenty, were based on our study of our civilizational literature including the Vedas, Upanishads, Itihasas, Puranas and Kavyas.

 It was our good fortune that we had access to another source of information on the pre-British Indian polity.
-Sri Dharampal, who was one of the guiding authorities for our work, had, during his extensive archival explorations, come across the records of a survey that the British carried out in about 2,000 Tamil localities from 1767 to 1774.
+Sri Dharampal, the pioneering historian of eighteenth century India, had, during his extensive archival explorations, come across the records of a survey that the British carried out in about 2,000 Tamil localities from 1767 to 1774.
 These localities constituted the so-called Chengalpattu Jaghire which the British had obtained from the then Nawab of Arcot.
 The Jaghire is located around the city of Chennai.
 In this survey, the British, it seems, were looking for an answer to the same questions that we were interested in: How were these localities being governed till then and also what could be the value of these?
 They needed answers to these questions before setting up their own administration in the Jaghire.

 This survey was carried out by Engineer Thomas Barnard.
 The summary records of the survey in English are available in the Tamil Nadu State Archives.
 These were copied from more detailed accounts inscribed in older Tamil on palm-leaves by the traditional account-keepers of these localities, the Kanakkappillais.
 Such accounts had been traditionally maintained and Mr. Barnard got the Kankkappillais to draw up the details he needed in a similar fashion.